iwona-pekala/a11y-bug-fixes/html/button/native-button-vs-custom-button.md

 <span role="button">Save</span>
 ```
 #### Name
-Name luckily will stay as "Save".
+The name will stay as "Save".
 No extra steps are needed.

 #### Button can be reached with the Tab key
 The `<button>` is focusable with the Tab key by default, but for `<span>` the `tabindex` attribute is needed: